what is LASIK?

-Our expert ophthalmologists in San Fernando Valley of Los Angeles, CA have years of experience performing the most innovative refractive surgery techniques, such as all-laser LASIK.
+The expert ophthalmologists at Ophthalmology Associates of the Valley in the San Fernando Valley of Los Angeles have years of experience performing the most innovative refractive surgery techniques, such as LASIK.
 OAV surgeons were the first to offer LASIK in the San Fernando Valley back in 1996.
-LASIK (laser-assisted in situ keratomileusis) is the most popular refractive surgery in the eye health field.
+LASIK, which stands for laser-assisted in situ keratomileusis, is the most popular refractive surgery in the eye health field.
 Hundreds of thousands of people around the world have undergone this remarkable surgery and are amazed by their results.

 The Pentacam is a multidimensional diagnostic tool that has drastically improved the diagnostic accuracy of determining who is a good LASIK candidate and who is not.
 One of the most severe complications from LASIK surgery is ectasia or a weakening of the structural integrity of the cornea.
 Ophthalmologists have become much more selective in recommending LASIK to extremely nearsighted patients, patients with abnormally shaped corneas, and patients with thin corneas because of the increased risk of ectasia.

 what is iDesign®?

 LASIK with iDesign is a highly customized approach to vision surgery that uses a high-definition sensor, which maps the eye in a comprehensive, effective manner to capture up to 5x the resolution of standard technologies.
 This helps to minimize potential aberrations and increases the likelihood that patients will be able to put their eyeglasses away.
 Results from a clinical study show that patients who underwent LASIK with iDesign were 99% more likely to attain clear vision that meets their expectations, allowing them to participate in sporting events, outdoor activities, and night-time driving.
 The majority of patients achieved 20/16 or better vision!